-I conducted a progress review discussion with the intern during the appraisal ratings and, if appropriate, used the time to explain interperformance issues requiring improvement.
+I conducted a progress review discussion with the intern during the appraisal cycle.
+I also reviewed the performance appraisal ratings and, if appropriate, used the time to explain internship expectations, areas needing clarification, or performance issues requiring improvement.

 Rating Supervisor: Date:

 Rater Comments:

 Intern's Signature

-I was given the opportunity to discuss the contents of this evaluat may respond to the appraisal within five (5) calendar days from to by attaching one (1) supplemental typewritten page (or handwritter not subject to review within the agency's Problem Resolution Procedum Resources for inclusion in my official personnel file. he date of issuance in the space provided below or n, if legible).
-I also understand that this appraisal is
+i I was given the opportunity to discuss the contents of this e understand that I may respond to the appraisal within five (5) of in the space provided below or by attaching one (1) suppleme legible).
+I also understand that this appraisal is not subject to Resolution Procedure.
+The completed appraisal will be forward my official personnel file. calendar days from the date of issuance ental typewritten page (or handwritten, if to review within the agency's Problem

-Intern: Date:

-Intern Comments:

-Appendix D - AAMFT Code of Ethics
+Appendix D - AAMFT Code of Ethics (2012)